PTSD in Healthcare Workers: How to Heal From PTSD and Manage Everyday Stress?

 Exercise 2: Breathing Exercise

-Deep breathing, especially abdominal breathing helps calm your nervous system and stimulate the vagus nerve – the nerve that connects your brain to your digestive system, heart, lungs, throat, and facial muscles and help regulate autonomic nervous system ANS.
+Deep breathing, especially abdominal breathing helps calm your nervous system and stimulate the vagus nerve – the nerve that connects your brain to your digestive system, heart, lungs, throat, and facial muscles and helps regulate autonomic nervous system ANS.

 To try the exercise, follow these steps: